 From racecars to jeans to life-saving vaccines, the IoT will transform industries of all sizes and purposes, solidifying its mark on the world through people-driven innovation.

-The smart fridge that saves lives
+Healthcare: A smart fridge that saves lives

 It’s amazing how a tiny vaccine can prevent life threatening disease on a global scale.
 But with spoilage, sub-optimal storage and rampant inventory miscalculations (especially in developing countries), Weka Solutions harnessed the power of the IoT platform to help reimagine vaccine management and distribution for clinicians across the world.